WhatTheFunnn/Phase1Project-/README.md

 CurrentWeather()

     1. The time is off on the current weather.
 This is not because of a coding or clarical error.
 The issue comes from the API information being updated irreguarly.
 Time has been cross referenced to the api and the data on the page does match the API itself.

-LocAndSearch()

-    1. Currently the Search function has been disabled and removed from the page, as it is not currently operational.
-All code has been commented out for future use.

 FiveDay()